Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task: Results

+In an additional experiment, models were encouraged to use chain-of-thought (CoT) reasoning.
+This manipulation had little impact on our results (Appendix \ref{app:prompt_cot}).
+However, we note a few significant differences.
+Learning performance (Figure \ref{fig:cot_learning}) increased relative to baseline, reaching super-human scores with tighter distributions in all models.
+Gemini 2.5 Pro, whose performance was already near-perfect on in-distribution tests at baseline, was even more consistent with CoT, suggesting it had explored, discovered, and recognized the solution for each goal in every iteration of the game.
+The drop in performance between learning and testing noted at baseline for GPT-5 and Qwen3 32B was somewhat reduced by CoT (Tables \ref{tab:stats_descr_cot_models}, \ref{tab:stats_human_vs_llm_cot_models}).
+GPT-5's out-of-distribution scores were similar to humans'.
 CoT prompting also affected certain aspects of goal selection in Gemini 2.5 Pro (Figure \ref{fig:cot_goal_action_selection}).
-In particular, CoT reduced the probability of repeating the same goal, even compared to human scores (M = 0.3 $\pm$ 0.02, U(223) = 1197.5, p $<$ 0.001), which were differently distributed (D = 0.66, p $<$ 0.001).
-This brought the overall goal entropy of this model to an average of 1.53 $\pm$ 0.02, which was -- uniquely -- significantly above humans (U(223) = 6420, p $<$ 0.001) and differently distributed (D = 0.43, p $<$ 0.001).
-Gemini 2.5 Pro also showed stronger tendencies to rotate through goals in consistent cycles, with an average count of 3.68 $\pm$ 0.42 repeated rotations (higher than humans, U(223) = 6262.5, p $<$ 0.001 and different in distribution, D = 0.33, p $<$ 0.001).
+CoT reduced Gemini 2.5 Pro’s probability of repeating the same goal, which dropped below human levels (Tables \ref{tab:stats_descr_cot_models}, \ref{tab:stats_human_vs_llm_cot_models}).
+Gemini 2.5 Pro also showed stronger tendencies to rotate through goals in consistent cycles with CoT, with an above-human average count (Tables \ref{tab:stats_descr_cot_models}, \ref{tab:stats_human_vs_llm_cot_models}).
 One possible explanation for this pattern of results is that CoT helped the model explore and discover correct solutions faster, leaving more time for alternating through goals to practice before the end of the experiment.
-By contrast, GPT-5's goal selection patterns were largely consistent with our initial results (Figure \ref{fig:cot_goal_action_selection}), suggesting different effects of CoT with distinct models.
+By contrast, goal selection patterns were largely consistent with our initial results for GPT-5.
+Qwen3 32B also remained consistent, but goal position biases faded away on average (Figure \ref{fig:cot_goal_action_selection}).